torepettersen/blog/blog/why-should-you-care-about-loose-coupling.md

 ## What is coming next?

 The next blog post will be a tutorial on how to create a REST API with Rust, Actix Web, and Diesel.
-So if you haven’t already signed up for the newsletter, make sure to do so you will be the first to know when it is published.
+If you don’t want to miss out on that, you could sign up for the newsletter and be the first one to know when it is published.